Suleman-814/Web_Dev_Projects/Travel_Website/README.md

-This is the project which i developed during my Infosys Springboard 8-weeks intership.
+This is the project which developed during my Infosys Springboard 8-weeks intership.